Lawyers for Climate Action NZ: Lawyers for Climate Action v. Climate Change Commission

-Present
+Lawyers for Climate Action v.
+Climate Change Minister

-As of 2023, LCANZI's current President is Bronwyn Carruthers.
-LCANZI has said it will appeal the Climate Commission case through the court of appeal.
+In March 2026, Lawyers for Climate Action along with the Environmental Law Initiative brought a case against Minister for Climate Change Simon Watts to the high court.
+Their case argued that the government's plan to tackle climate change is inherently risky, and that dismantling dozens of climate policies without consulting the public was unlawful.
+The two groups have shared concerns that New Zealand may not reach its 2030 climate targets, especially the methane target, based on the revised policies.

 Change litigation in New Zealand

 While achieving success internationally, climate change ligation has not yet achieved significant rulings in New Zealand.
 Instead, recent court rulings have stressed the need for further regulation from policy makers before issues can be addressed in the courts.

 Courts have also highlighted the costs of private litigation as a barrier for using this method to achieve timely and efficient action on climate change.
 High costs have also affected LCANZI, which describes itself as a small volunteer-based organisation funded by membership rates.

 While environmental litigation cases often fall under public interest in New Zealand—therefore not receiving costs if court cases are lost—public interest status is not guaranteed.
 In discussing LCANZI, David Bullock, the author of a book on cost recovery cases in New Zealand, said that high costs against public interest groups could have a chilling effect on further environmental litigation.